 Rice University publishes "General Announcements" (GA) each year.
 These are official guidelines of the university and can be found at http://ga.rice.edu/.
 The section titled "Graduate Students" outlines basic rules and expectations for graduate students at Rice University.
-Students must abide by the General Announcements and Code of Conduct found at: https://sjp.rice.edu/code-of-student-conduct
+Students must abide by the General Announcements.
+More information regarding the Honor Code and Code of Conduct can be found in the Program Protocol section.